opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Description
 -----------

 ``FROM`` clause specifies Elasticsearch index where the data should be retrieved from.
 You've seen how to specify a single index in FROM clause in last section.
-Here we provide more examples which are useful in certain cases.
+Here we provide examples for more use cases.

 Subquery in ``FROM`` clause is also supported.
-Please check out our documentation for more details.
+Please check out the documentation for more details.

 Syntax
 ------